pansapabloISR/seragro-dania/replit.md

 ### Critical Configuration Rules
 - **⚠️ NEVER recreate workflows using `workflows_set_run_config_tool`** - this overwrites port mappings
 - **Port Configuration**: Internal port 5000 MUST map to external port 5000 (not :80)
+  - **CRITICAL**: Configure in Replit Networking tool: Internal Port 5000 → External Port 5000
+  - Server runs on port 5000 internally (server.py)
-  - User manually configured this in Networking tool
+  - Must be manually configured in Networking settings for preview to work
   - Always use `restart_workflow` to restart the server, never create new workflows
   - Port mapping is saved in `.replit` file (lines 46-47: `localPort = 5000, externalPort = 5000`)
 - **Workflow Management**: Only use `restart_workflow("Server")` to restart - NEVER use `workflows_set_run_config_tool`